uyuni-project/uyuni-rfc/accepted/00083-containerized-proxy.md

       - Normal client actions (package management, configuration file management...) will not be available on that System
       - Proxy-specific Server UI/API functionality, like showing the list of attached clients, will be available like on regular Proxies
     - for each such System, the Server generates a tarball ("configuration directory") that can be downloaded
-    - Proxy container needs the configuration directory to be mounted as a volume.
+    - Proxy containers need the configuration directory to be mounted as a volume.
 After start, it is fully connected and operational

 ## Operating
+  1. Apache `httpd` and Proxy-specific Python WSGI applications container
     - The following ports will be exposed:
-    - TCP 4505 and TCP 4506: Salt zeromq
       - TCP 80: http, for clients to download packages (during automated installations)
       - TCP 443: https, for clients to download packages, repository metadata, etc.
-    - UDP 69: tftp, for clients to perform PXE (network) boot
     - The following volumes will be mounted:
       - one with the configuration directory
-    - one with cached content (`/var/cache/squid/`, `/var/cache/rhn`, `/srv/tftpboot`)
+      - one with cached content (`/var/cache/rhn`, `/srv/tftpboot`)
+      - one with log files (`/var/log/apache2`)
+  2. Squid
+    - The following ports will be exposed:
+      - TCP 8080: http, used by the Apache `httpd` container only
+    - The following volumes will be mounted:
+      - one with the configuration directory
+      - one with cached content (`/var/cache/squid/`)
-    - one with log files (`/var/log/apache2`, `/var/log/squid`, `salt-broker` log)
+      - one with log files (`/var/log/squid`)
+  3. `salt-broker`
+    - The following ports will be exposed:
+      - TCP 4505 and TCP 4506: Salt zeromq
+    - The following volumes will be mounted:
+      - one with the configuration directory
+      - logs will be sent to standard output (requires patching `salt-broker`)
+  4. `tftpd`
+    - The following ports will be exposed:
+      - UDP 69: tftp
+    - The following volumes will be mounted:
+      - one with the configuration directory
+      - one with cached content to serve (`/srv/tftpboot`, read-only)
+      - logs will be sent to standard output

   - Proxy Containers can be started/stopped/exchanged - as long as the configuration directory stays the same the Proxy identity, history and functionality will be preserved.
 Optionally, the cached content directory can also be preserved for optimal performance.
     - note that `cobbler sync` will need a new execution from the Server for refreshing `/srv/tftpboot`
   - Creating bootstrap scripts from containerized Proxies will not be possible. `mgr-bootstrap --hostname=$PROXY_NAME` from the Server will still be possible